oplaner4/CeskyRozhlasMiner/README.md

 # CeskyRozhlasMiner
-Free, easy to use, .NET desktop application for analysing data such as playlists from Cesky Rozhlas api.
+Free, easy to use, .NET desktop application for analysing playlists from Cesky Rozhlas api.

 Current stable version: **1.0**